 I am not entirely sure what my attraction to Cuba has been for all these years.
 Perhaps it was the idea of not being able to get into USA if you had a Cuban immigration stamp.
 Maybe it was the photographs of classic cars and the colourful buildings or the beautiful white sand beaches with translucent waters.

-As I arrive, to somewhere, not really knowing if I was anywhere let alone the homestay or “Casa” I had pre-booked, the taxi driver ushers me out of the car, grabs my bag from the boot, rings the door bell and leaves.
-I panick.
+As I arrive, to somewhere, not really knowing if I was anywhere let alone the homestay or “Casa” I had pre-booked, the taxi driver ushers me out of the car.
+He grabs my bag from the boot, rings the door bell and leaves.
+I panic.
 I look around.
 I have no idea where I am, where I am supposed to be, if I am at the right place or if I am going to be mugged or kidnapped.
 I have never felt so scared in all of my travels.

 A few of the people on the street appear high or drunk.
 One man decides the right thing to do is to talk to me.
 I know I can’t understand his Spanish.
 Is it even Spanish?
 Or is it a slur of words put together that sounds like Spanish?
 In his own weird way, he tries to tell me it’s okay and that the lady is coming by pointing up to the balcony and then ringing the doorbell over and over again.
 Finally, a lady yells down to us.
 In Spanish.
 I keep standing there waiting while the elderly lady sitting in the doorway next to me smiles.
 She has very few teeth.
 She’s happy all the same.

 It is nice to be in warm weather again after living in Canada for the last little while.
 I was happy to throw on my tank top and shorts without the need to cover up.

 The streets are bustling with children playing, locals going about their day, cats, dogs, cars and other tourists.
-The traffic is very minimal for a city even though it’s meant to be peak hour.
+The traffic is very minimal for a city even though it is meant to be peak hour.
 A playful and perhaps hopeful dog follows us for a few kilometres.
 Just when we thought we lost him at the Capital Building, he reappears.
 It didn’t seem like he was looking for food, but more so fun, or wanting to show us around.
 We lose him somewhere along the way.
 Perhaps when we were no longer paying him attention or looking around for him.

 In the evening we met our group of cyclists.
-After all, I had signed up for another cycling tour and figured I would be the slowest and least fit in the group once again.
+After all, I had signed up for another cycling tour and figured I would be the slowest and least fit in the group, once again.
 The group age ranged from 23 to 63 and from all parts of the world.
 Australia, New Zealand, Canada, England, Norway, Switzerland and France.
 There was 13 of us and our CEO (Chief Experience Officer), Elena.
 She was a little pocket rocket.
 We were welcomed with a glass of rum.
 The Cuban way.

 The next morning we take the bus to Vinales in Pinar del Rio, the Garden Province of Cuba.
 The history lesson begins.
 Cuba means “my land, my terrain”.
 Fidel Castro is a local legend, leader of the Revolution, and today is his second anniversary of his death.
 Wifi is only new to Cuba and is regulated by the government.
 There are central hotspots, normally parks within the city that have Wifi, but first you have to buy a card with data and then connect.
 This is why you find a lot of people, day or night, sitting in the park talking on their phones and not to each other.
 School, University and hospitals are all free.
-The school uniforms that are given to the children are to be given back to the government once they finish their grade.
+The school uniforms given to the children are to be handed back to the government once they finish their grade.
 The main exports are tobacco, sugar cane and banana.
 Everything in Cuba is organic as they are not allowed to have pesticides.
 A lot of the areas in the west of Cuba are World Heritage Listed, especially the limestone mountains and caves.

 The afternoon has us in our bike seats for the first time.
-A not so leisurely 25kms today over rough and rocky roads filled with pot holes and loose gravel.
+A not so leisurely 25kms today over rough and rocky roads filled with potholes and loose gravel.
 An indication of what’s to come.
 The farmlands are pretty.
 It’s lush.
 The houses are modest and colourful.

-It’s beach day!
-We’ve been told that we need to cycle to a certain point, by a certain time to catch the ferry across to Cayo Levisa.
-Whilst I am not sure I can ride the 50kms in the required time, I am willingly going to give it my best shot.
-By the cut-off time, I fell 6kms short for the day and was swept up by the bus picking up the stragglers.
+Today is beach day!
+We have been told that we need to cycle to a certain point, by a certain time, to catch the ferry across to Cayo Levisa.
+Whilst I am not sure I can ride the fifty kilometres in the required time, I am willingly going to give it my best shot.
+By the cut-off, I fell only six kilometres short and was swept up by the bus picking up the stragglers.

-The 4o minute ferry ride takes us across to Cayo Levisa.
+The forty minute ferry ride takes us across to Cayo Levisa.
 The billboards beside the road on the way in showed snow white sand and translucent water.
 It felt like this was false advertising.
-I certainly wasn’t going to get my hopes up to be disappointed by another ordinary beach.
-I’m from Australia, so a good beach has to be super spectacular.
-Cayo Leviso was spectacular.
+I certainly was not going to get my hopes up to be disappointed by another ordinary beach.
+I am from Australia, so a good beach has to be super spectacular.
+Cayo Levisa was spectacular.
 It felt like a dream.
 It had the perfect setting with deck chairs and sun umbrellas for everyone.
-We even had our own “drinks boy” who trudged down onto the sand in his suit, back to the bar, and back to the sand with a tray full of refreshments – $3 for a Pina Colado or a Mojito.
+We even had our own “drinks boy” who trudged down onto the sand in his suit, back to the bar, and back to the sand with a tray full of refreshments – $3 for a Pina Colada or a Mojito.

 Another interesting story we were told today is that Cuban’s are not allowed on ferries.
 Why?
 In case they want to escape Cuba.
 I still have no idea if this is true or not.

 We seemed to cycle forever today in the heat.
-At one point the road was so long and straight that I couldn’t see the end.
+At one point the road was so long and straight that I could not see the end.
 This was very disheartening.
 We were on our way to San Luis, the tobacco growing area.
-This area doesn’t produce the most tobacco for Cuba but the best quality because of the conditions.
+This area does not produce the most tobacco for Cuba but the best quality because of the sublime conditions.
 The soil is pH neutral and full of nutrients.
 It is said to be the best tobacco area in the world.

 As I was on my own, I felt a little uneasy not knowing any Spanish.
 Normally in countries I feel okay because English is widely known and accepted.
 Here, it’s a little different.
 Anyways, I fumbled my way through the security and asked questions to get on the ferry.
 Once on the ferry, I still wasn’t sure if I was on the right one.
 It was an adventure!

 As I reached the other side of the port and disembarked, I had no idea on where to go.
 I had no internet, no maps, nothing.
 I followed the local people as they seemed to know where they were going.
 I followed them up the hill on tiny footpaths and stairs until I reached the top.
 At the top there was a beautiful view over Havana City.
-It was quiet here.
+It is quiet here.
 A nice place to sit and reflect on the busy and vibrant city across the water.

-The Cuban men were staring at me and only one was brave enough to talk to me to tell me how beautiful I am.
+The Cuban men were staring at me and only one young man was brave enough to talk to me to tell me how beautiful I am.
 It doesn’t matter what country I visit, or how different or strange I appear to others, these words never get old.
 I thanked him, bought some souvenirs and walked away with an air of confidence and a smile.